olsgo/spectrumworx-expanded/source/externals/le/doc/internal/readme.txt

         * They can optionaly configure it using the LE_CHECKED_BUILD macro (see the header for more details).

+    * All 3rd party libraries should be placed in a single folder.
+      The build searches in the repository's `3rd_party` directory by default.
-    * All 3rd party libraries should be placed in a single folder and an environment variable, named "LEB_3rdParty_root", that points to that folder should be created.
-The path must use forward slashes and not include the trailing slash.
+      Set the `LEB_3rdParty_root` environment variable to use an alternative location; the path must use forward slashes and omit the trailing slash.
     * Some projects may require an additional environment variable, named "LEB_root", that points to the root of the LEB folder structure (such that ${LEB_root}/doc/trunk/internal/readme.txt points to this